Slavic speakers in Ottoman Macedonia

 Slavic-speakers inhabiting the Ottoman-ruled region of Macedonia had settled in the area since the Slavic migrations during the Middle Ages and formed a distinct ethnolinguistic group.
 While Greek was spoken in the urban centers and in a coastal zone in the south of the region, Slav-speakers were abundant in its rural hinterland and were predominantly occupied in agriculture.
-Habitually known and identifying as "Bulgarian" on account of their language, they also considered themselves as "Rum", members of the community of Orthodox Christians.
+Before the rise of nationalism in the Ottoman Empire they were habitually known and identifying as "Bulgarian" on account of their native language and they were members of the Rum Millet (the community of Orthodox Christians).